shahzad-dev/react-graphql-relay-playground/README.md

 npm start
 ```

+GraphQL server path will be running on [http://localhost:8000](http://localhost:8000)
+App path will be running on [http://localhost:3000](http://localhost:3000)

 ## Developing

 Any changes you make to files in the `js/` directory will cause the server to